miguelangelhuamani/CV_Biometrics_Unlock/README.md

 # 👁️ Eye Pattern Detection System for Computer Access

 This project implements an iris detection and tracking system using **OpenCV**, designed to interpret eye blinks as a binary sequence.
-The system decodes this sequence into a numeric password that can unlock access to the computer, enabling a hands-free biometric interface based on ocular gestures.
+The system decodes this sequence into a numeric password that can unlock access to the computer, enabling a hands-free biometric interface based on ocular gestures (More technical details are provided in Informe Proyecto.pdf).

 ---